sillsdev/EthnoLib/components/language-picker/README.md

 Originally designed for Bloom Desktop.

 `language-picker/common/find-language` contains the logic for fuzzy-searching for languages, suitable to be published on its own and usable by various frontends.
-The database of languages is based on [langtags.json](https://github.com/silnrsi/langtags).
+The database of languages is based on [langtags.json](https://github.com/silnrsi/langtags) and also makes use of [langtags.txt](https://github.com/silnrsi/langtags/blob/master/doc/tagging.md#langtagstxt).
 Also has various methods for modifying the search results to handle special cases (e.g. sign languages and very common languages).
-Currently, corner cases in the search results are adjusted as makes sense for Bloom's use cases by `defaultSearchResultModifier.`which
+Currently, corner cases in the search results are adjusted as makes sense for Bloom's use cases by `defaultSearchResultModifier` which

-- ensures the English result comes up on top if the user starts typing "English",
+- ensures the English result comes up on top if the user starts typing "English"
 - ensures the French result comes up on top if the user starts typing "French", "Francais" or "français"
-- Simplifies the English and French cards to remove the regions lists and most alternative names
+- simplifies the English and French cards to remove the regions lists and most alternative names
-- Remove certain entries from langtags.json that don' represent specific extant human languages, such as zxx (no linguistic content) or ang (old english)
+- removes certain entries from langtags.json that don't represent specific extant human languages, such as zxx (no linguistic content) or ang (old english)
 - filters out Braille from the script options, as well as script codes that do not refer to specific relevant scripts

 searchResultModifiers.ts contains various helper methods which others can use to put together modifiers appropriate for their use cases.